jkempf42/kube-volttron/cluster-config/README.md

 the following:

 - *Source*: *IP Address*.
 - *Source IP addresses/CIDR ranges*: IP address of the `gateway-node` host.
-Use `whatsmyip.org` from your browser running on `gateway-node` to find it.
 - *Source port ranges*: Leave at default of *** (any).
 - *Destination*: leave at default of *Any*.
 - *Service*: *HTTP*.